fs-webdev/fs-dialog/README.md

 >
 > Dialog boxes are classified as "modal" or "modeless", depending on whether they block interaction with the software that initiated the dialog."

+For accessibility, dialogs always have a close button in to top right corner.

+The content of a dialog (the element with the class `.fs-dialog--body`) will scroll if it's taller than the dialog, and the `<header>` or `<footer>` of a dialog will always be visible and won't scroll with content.

-FamilySearch modal dialogs darken the background and prevent user interaction of any other elements on the page.
+Modal dialogs darken the background and prevent user interaction of any other elements on the page.
 They are fixed to the center of the screen and cannot be dragged.
+They will always close if clicked outside of the modal or with the <cmd>esc</cmd> key (for accessibility).

 Modeless dialogs do not darken the screen and do not prevent interaction of any other elements.
-They start in the center of the screen but can be dragged.
+They start in the top left corner of the screen but can be dragged.
+They will not close if clicked outside nor with the <cmd>esc</cmd>.

 ## Installation